Spin stiffnesses and stability of magnetic order in the lightly doped two-dimensional Hubbard model: Spiral order and spin stiffnesses

 \subsection{Mean-field theory}

 Recently, an unbiased mean-field phase diagram of the two-dimensional Hubbard model at moderate interaction strengths has been established \cite{Scholle2023, Scholle2024}.
 For pure nearest neighbor hopping, the mean-field ground state is a N\'eel state only at half-filling, which turns into a spin-charge stripe state upon doping.
 For a finite next-to-nearest neighbor hopping amplitude $t'<0$, the N\'eel state remains stable upon electron doping.
 Upon hole-doping instead, the N\'eel state survives only for weak interaction strengths, and is replaced by a planar spiral state for moderate interactions.
 A stripe state is favorable only at sufficiently large doping if $t' \neq 0$.
 A spiral state is found for the hole-doped Hubbard model also at strong coupling in a dynamical mean-field approximation \cite{Bonetti2020, Goremykin2023}.
+The mean-field formalism for the planar spiral magnetic order is adopted from established literature~\cite{Penn1966,Chubukov1992,Kampf1996}.

 For planar spiral magnetic order all spin expectation values $\langle \bs{S}_j \rangle$ lie in the same (arbitrary) plane and have the same amplitude $m = |\langle \bs{S}_j \rangle|$ for all sites $j$.
 We choose the spins to be aligned in the $xy$ plane.
 The spiral order then has the form